speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-05-[OS] Introduction.md

 - Real-time embedded systems most prevalent form of computers
   - Car engine, manufacturing robots, Multimedia systems, network of diverse devices
-  - real-time OS
+  - **real-time OS**
     - Reduced feature set OS, limited user interface
-- Various embedded systems
+- Various embedded systems (보통 임베디드 시스템에 있음, not 범용 컴퓨터)
-  - Some general-purpose computers with standard OS with specialpurpose applications
+  - Some general-purpose computers with standard OS with special-purpose applications
   - Some hardware devices with a special-purpose embedded OS
   - some hardware devices with ASIC that perform tasks without an OS
 - Real-time OS has well-defined fixed time constraints
-  - Processing must be done within constraint
+  - Processing **must** be done within constraint
   - Correct operation only if constraints met